JgregoriBb/SA_Downloader_script/README.md

 This script has not been tested for windows computers.

-> This script currently supports Ulta courses.
-Adding support for original courses in the next few days
+> :warning: This script now supports Original (Classic) and Ultra courses, however, it does consume more API calls, when using in production, make sure to contact Blackboard Support and request the API call rate to be raised (default for dev apps is 10k)

 ## Setup